Resource Navigation

 - Maintain equipment: Clearly mark hot zones on machines and continuously check them to make sure that they are in proper working order.

 - Prevent shocks: When working with wires and panels, be aware of your surroundings.
 Use LO/TO practices to ensure that panels are locked when in service.
 Beware of loose wires that can electrocute.
 Arc flashes can reach 35,000 degrees and results in 400 fatalities every year.
-Use this guide to better understand how to label panels that are susceptible to an arc flash.

 - Cover your skin: Leather gloves and long sleeves and long pants should be donned when doing hot work.
 Where electricity rated gear when working with 600 volts or above.